wso2/docker-sp/docker-compose/editor-worker-dashboard/scripts/README.md

      > If you want to try out an already released tag, after executing 2nd step, checkout the relevant tag, i.e. for example: git checkout tags/v4.4.0.1 and continue below steps.

-  3. [Optional] If you are using WSO2 product Docker images with WSO2 updates, replace the WSO2 product Docker image names (relevant `image` attribute under each WSO2 product profile service) in the Docker Compose deployment definition.

-   **Note**: By default, each product profile service is configured to use WSO2 product Docker images with GA releases.

-  4. Execute the `deploy.sh` script to start the deployment.
+  3. Execute the `deploy.sh` script to start the deployment.
      ```
      ./deploy.sh
      ```

-  5. Access management console via a web browser.
+  4. Access management console via a web browser.
      ```
      For Status dashboard - https://localhost:9643/monitoring
      For Editor - http://localhost:9390/editor